-For those flying out: we will arrange transfer to Gorno-Altaysk Regional Airport for your flight back home.
+For those flying out: transfer to Gorno-Altaysk Regional Airport for your flight back home.

-For those wishing to take the train/bus to reach further destinations: we will arrange transport to the local bus station.
+For those wishing to take the bus to reach further destinations: transfer to the local bus station.

 End of the tour.

-The price includes: double/twin room accommodation (breakfast included; single supplement: 18 euro/night), private transport in the region, entrance fees to the attractions listed in the itinerary, guiding and translation service.
+The price includes: double/twin room accommodation (breakfast included; single supplement: 18 euro/night), private transport in the region (jeep or UAZ minivan), entrance fees to the attractions listed in the itinerary, guiding and translation service.